dsurush/personality/README.md

-# MEGAFON and Hamsoya PR
+# Megafon and Hamsoya PR